grumpy-photographer/pluralsight/README.md

 # pluralsight

-This repo contains work for [Pluralsight](https://www.pluralsight.com/) courses I have completed.
+This repo contains work for [Pluralsight](https://www.pluralsight.com/) courses I amd working on or have completed.